proven-dev/solvency/README.md

 This repo contains code that allows people to independently verify the correctness of a Proof of Solvency using the ZeKnow Solv Protocol by Proven.
-All of this functionality is also available at our website: www.solvenscan.io
+All of this functionality is also available at our Solvenscan website: www.solvenscan.io

 Summary:
 The ZeKnow Solv Protocol constructs a ZK-SNARK where the prover shows that its Total Assets >= Total Liabilities without revealing any additional information.
 The way this works at a high-level is outlined here: